SAP Identity Management Solutions

 Centralized Maintenance from Leading Sources

-Accurate identity data is critical for security, governance, compliance requirements and data inconsistencies are one of the major causes of system errors and audit failures.
-SAP IdM acts as a hub that synchronizes accurate identity data between connected systems such as SAP ERP HCM, SuccessFactors, Active Directory.
-Data validation rules ensure that only complete and accurate information is synched and prevent errors in business processes.
+Accurate identity data is critical for security, governance, and compliance, and data inconsistencies are a major cause of system errors and audit failures.
+SAP IdM serves as a hub that synchronizes accurate identity data across connected systems, including SAP ERP HCM, SuccessFactors, and Active Directory.
+Data validation rules ensure that only complete and accurate information is synced and prevent errors in business processes.

 Enhanced Compliance